-Each year, we award the Seacology Prize to an indigenous islander for exceptional achievement in preserving the environment and culture of his or her home island.
-Winners receive $10,000 and are brought to the United States for an award ceremony in October.
+Each year, we award the Seacology Prize to an islander for exceptional achievement in preserving the environment and culture of his or her home country.
+Winners receive $10,000 and are brought to the United States for a public award ceremony.

 The Seacology Prize is underwritten by Seacology’s President Ken Murdock, in honor of his mother, Lalovi Fish Murdock.
 See past winners.